FurryCoders/FALocalRepo/README.md

 * Vivaldi

 _Note_: depending on the system, the terminal application may require additional access privileges in order to get the cookies from some browsers.
+On macOS, the Terminal must be given full disk access.

 > ```
 > falocalrepo login Firefox --name a --name b --name cf_clearance